-5.3 Subsequent Recognition
+Subsequent Recognition

 All material asset classes are revalued on a regular basis such that the carrying values are not materially different from fair value.
 Significant uncertainties exist in the estimation of fair value of a number of asset classes including land, buildings and associated structures and infrastructure.
-Further detail of these uncertainties, and of existing valuations, methods and valuers are provided at Note 7.
+All assets are currently held at cost.

-5.4 Depreciation of Non-Current Assets
+Depreciation of Non-Current Assets

-Other than land, all infrastructure, property, plant and equipment assets recognised are systematically depreciated over their useful lives on a straight-line basis which, in the opinion of Council, best reflects the consumption of the service potential embodied in those assets.
+All infrastructure, property, plant and equipment assets recognised are systematically depreciated over their useful lives on a straight-line basis which, in the opinion of Board, best reflects the consumption of the service potential embodied in those assets.
+Office equipment consists of IT equipment and is depreciated at 50%.